Best of I Love the...

 Best of I Love the... is the eleventh installment of the I Love the... series and a series of compilation specials composed of various clips from VH1's I Love the... series.
-It first aired on VH1 on February 20, 2010 with "Best of I Love the 70s" hour 1, and ended with "Best of I Love the 90s" hour 2.
+It first aired on VH1 on February 20, 2010, with "Best of I Love the 70s" in hour 1, and ended with "Best of I Love the 90s" in hour 2.

 The clips featured in these episodes were mostly easy to license.
 Most of the music that had been used in the clips in their original broadcasts were replaced with generic music tracks.